Rising-Stars-by-Sunshine/Zhaxt_Stats201_SentiAnalysis/README.md

 ## Sentiment Analysis on Chinese Stock Market by New Stocks
 ### Introduction
 In this repository, an idea of apply sentiment anaylsis on Chinese stock market from new stocks are presented.
-Understanding and predicting market sentiment can contribute to improved risk management, investment decision-making, and financial stability.
+Due to the large population of China, it seems hard to understand the sentiment of all the investors.
+In this project, we hope to have a general look and predict market sentiment of "A-Stock" in China.

 ### Contents
 1. Literature